EU AI Act: Frequently Asked Questions Answered

 Step 4: Minimal or no risk.
 If none of the above categories apply, your AI system falls into the minimal-risk category with no specific regulatory obligations (though codes of conduct under Article 95 are encouraged).

-We strongly recommend documenting your risk classification reasoning, even for systems you determine to be minimal risk.
-In an audit, demonstrating that you performed a thorough assessment is itself a compliance signal.
+We will say this loudly: write down your classification reasoning, even for the systems you decide are minimal risk.
+When an auditor comes knocking, showing that you did a careful assessment is itself a point in your favour.

-For tool-assisted risk classification, see our comparison of Best EU AI Act Compliance Tools.
+If you would rather have a tool walk you through it, see our comparison of the Best EU AI Act Compliance Tools.

 16. Do I Need to Notify Users They Are Interacting with AI?